About the Parks

 Jurong Bird Park - Where Colour Lives

-The Bird Discovery Centre is a ‘living classroom’ for visitors to learn more about the avian world, from the life stages of a bird to exploring how birds command mastery of the sky.
-Additionally, the park has a variety of educational programmes for students of all ages.
+In-park, the Bird Discovery Centre provides a ‘living classroom’ for visitors to learn about the avian world, from the life stages of a bird to exploring how birds command mastery of the sky.
+The park hosts a variety of educational programmes for students.
 These comprise of day trips, overnight camps, behind-the-scenes tours, workshops and wildlife publications.